Homa Therapy International

 The above summary of different studies shows that we all have to purify our environment for good health.
 Homa Therapy gives us the tools which are available to everybody and at least we can start creating a healthy atmosphere at our homes.

-2 Replies to “Scientific Aspects of Agnihotra: Human Health”
+2 responses to “Scientific Aspects of Agnihotra: Human Health”

 Leave a Reply